kevchen266/kotlin-for-python-developers-cn/README.md

 ```

-### Function literals: lambda expressions and anonymous functions
+### 函数字面值：lambda 表达式与匿名函数

 Like in Python, you can write _lambda expressions_: unnamed function declarations with a very compact syntax, which evaluate to callable function objects.
-In Kotlin, lambdas can contain multiple statements, which make them useful for [more complex tasks](#receivers) than the single-expression lambdas of Python.
+In Kotlin, lambdas can contain multiple statements, which make them useful for [more complex tasks](#接收者) than the single-expression lambdas of Python.
 The last statement must be an expression, whose result will become the return value of the lambda (unless `Unit` is the return type of the variable/parameter that the lambda expression is assigned to, in which case the lambda has no return value).
 A lambda expression is enclosed in curly braces, and begins by listing its parameter names and possibly their types (unless the types can be inferred from context):

 ```kotlin
 val safeDivide = { numerator: Int, denominator: Int ->